StellaAzum8/Sales-Dashboard-/README.md

 #  **Sales Dashboard Analysis**

 ![Sales Dashboard](Sales%20Dashboard.png)
+---

 ##  **Project Overview**
-The Sales Dashboard Dashboard is a comprehensive visualization tool designed to provide actionable insights into sales performance, profitability, and customer segments.
-It is built using Power BI (or Excel, depending on the tool used) and showcases an intuitive interface with segmented filters for in-depth analysis.
+The sales dashboard is a comprehensive visualization tool designed to provide actionable insights into sales performance, profitability, and customer segments.
+It is built using Excel and showcases an intuitive interface with segmented filters for in-depth analysis.
 The dashboard focuses on data from 2018 and 2019, segmented across multiple countries and customer types.
 ---

 ##  **Project Objectives**